woocommerce/woocommerce-admin/packages/README.md

 Sometimes, its helpful to release a singular package.
 This can be done directly through npm.
 Be sure versions and builds are correct.

 -   Bump the version in the package's package.json as well as its CHANGELOG file.
--   `yarn install && yarn run build:packages` to build packages.
+-   `npm install && npm run build:packages` to build packages.
 -   `cd packages/<package-name>`
 -   `npm publish`